realm/realm-dart/README.md

 ## Environment setup for Realm Dart

-* Supported platforms are Windows and Mac.
+* Supported platforms are Windows, Mac and Linux.

 * Dart SDK ^2.15